Our website uses cookies for statistical purposes.

 What are the characteristics of a joint stock company in Lithuania?

 The joint stock company in Lithuania is a legal entity designed for the needs of large businesses.
 It is also known as a public company.
 This business form is ideally suited for 2 types of businesses – 1) medium-sized companies and 2) large companies.
+In the list below, you can find out some of the characteristics of the joint stock company (AB)

-• • the minimum capital requirement is of EUR 40,000;
+• the minimum capital requirement is EUR 40,000;

-• • the company can be set up by only 1 shareholder (a natural person or a legal entity, resident or non-resident);
+• the company can be set up by only 1 shareholder (a natural person or a legal entity, resident or non-resident);

-• • the incorporation can be completed in a period of 1 week.
+• the incorporation can be completed in a period of 1 week.

 What is the documentation necessary to open a joint stock company in Lithuania?

+In order to open a joint stock company in Lithuania, foreign investors have to prepare similar documents as the ones required for the registration of a limited liability company.
 It is necessary to prepare the act of incorporation of the legal entity and the company’s articles of association.
-For these, our team of consultants in company registration in Lithuaniaremain at your service.
+For these, our team of consultants in company registration in Lithuania remains at your service.

-One of the main incorporation steps is to set up a corporate bank account for the newly founded legal entity, and this is one of basic steps to complete during the initial phases of the registration.
+One of the main incorporation steps is to set up a corporate bank account for the newly founded legal entity, and this is one of the basic requirements to complete during the initial phases of the registration.
+The investors must also submit the minutes of the meeting where the decision to set up a joint stock company was made.

 Why should foreign investors choose Lithuania for business?